gramineproject/graphene/Documentation/tutorials/pytorch/index.rst

 The way these Trusted Files work is before Graphene runs PyTorch inside the SGX enclave, Graphene generates the final SGX manifest file using :command:`graphene-sgx-sign` Graphene utility.
-This utility calculates hashes of each trusted file and appends them as ``sgx.trusted_checksum.<name>`` to the final SGX manifest.
-When running PyTorch with SGX, Graphene reads trusted files, finds their corresponding trusted checksums, and compares the calculated-at-runtime checksum against the expected value in the manifest.
+This utility calculates hashes of each trusted file and appends them as ``sgx.trusted_hash.<name>`` to the final SGX manifest.
+When running PyTorch with SGX, Graphene reads trusted files, finds their corresponding trusted hashes, and compares the calculated-at-runtime hash against the expected value in the manifest.

 The PyTorch manifest template also contains ``sgx.allowed_files.<name>`` entries.
 They specify files unconditionally allowed by the enclave::